-Man Threw Hot Coffee In Face Of McDonald’s Manager Because He Was Upset At 97-Cent Price
+Man Allegedly Throws Hot Coffee In Face Of McDonald’s Manager Because He Was Upset At 97-Cent Price

 — Lacey Police (@LaceyPolice) May 25, 2018

-Even though you might think such an incident is unique, coffee has been used as a weapon in arguments over McDonald’s prices before.
+Coffee has been used as a weapon in arguments over McDonald’s prices before.
 In 2017, a violent altercation broke out at a 24-hour drive thru at a McDonald’s in St. Clair Shores in Michigan.

 That incident happened when three men pulled up to the drive-thru in a gray Ford mini-van.
 According to WXYZ-TV, one of the men became upset over the bill, saying he had not been charged right.
 The group then broke the lock on the drive-thru window and threw coffee all over the metro Detroit McDonald’s manager.